 What you can do around Lake Tekapo

-You can book stargazing tour operated from the top of St Johns Observatory near Tekapo village.
+You can book a stargazing tour operated from the top of St Johns Observatory near Tekapo village.

 The Church of the Good Shepherd

-Within walking distance of the town centre, The Church of the Good Shepherd is a very photogenic beautiful little chapel situated close to the shore of the lake.
+Within walking distance of the town center, The Church of the Good Shepherd is a very photogenic beautiful little chapel situated close to the shore of the lake.

-Be warned though, it’s very popular so if you don't like the crowds, I 'd say leave this one out and just take a walk along the shoreline.
+Be warned though, it’s very popular so if you don’t like the crowds, I would say leave this one out and just take a walk along the shoreline.

 Lake Tekapo has gained international fame thanks to this weed!
-Lupin flowers is simply just weed and an invasive one too!
+Lupin flowers are simply just weeds and invasive ones too!
 It has made its way into the island along with other unwelcome plants brought with the white settlers.

 With that said no one can deny that Lupin flowers in bloom create fantastic scenery where everything goes into a beautiful shade of pink and purple.

-It's worth noting that the lupins are only in bloom for around 6 weeks during mid November until the start of the new year.
+It’s worth noting that the lupins are only in bloom for around 6 weeks from mid-November until the start of the new year.

 Mount John Observatory